 Cumberland County is considering how to use $65 million in funds, with broadband infrastructure at the top of the list for many County Commissioners.
 It wants community feedback.

 The Cleveland City Council earmarked $20 million of the city’s $511 million in American Rescue Plan relief funds toward citywide broadband expansion.
 In response to a public survey launched by city leaders of Cleveland seeking feedback from city residents on how to spend $511 million in relief funds, the majority of participants proposed using the funds to address the digital divide by expanding fiber broadband options and subsidizing the cost of Internet access.
+The city plans to include both short-term broadband solutions and a citywide fiber network that will serve it decades into the future.

 The Clark County Board of Commissioners have committed $2.2 million of the county’s $26 million in ARP relief funds toward a fiber expansion project that will boost connectivity among county government buildings.